The Art of Collage: From Ancient Times to Contemporary Innovations

 Layering and Overlapping

-Once you have arranged your materials, it's time to start layering and overlapping them.
-This involves placing one element on top of another to create depth and texture.
-You can also experiment with overlapping different materials, such as paper and fabric, to create new textures.
+Layering and overlapping are important techniques in collage art making that can create depth and texture in your artwork.
+Layering involves placing one element on top of another to create depth and texture, while overlapping different materials, such as paper and fabric, can create new textures 1.

 Adding Finishing Touches